Keio University

 Faculty of Business and Commerce Professor

 What about accounting?
-Accounting information, the language used to communicate a company's performance to external stakeholders, is generated by applying rules called "accounting standards" to a tool called "double-entry bookkeeping."
-While the system of double-entry bookkeeping itself has been a standardized tool worldwide for a long time, its operational rules originally developed as social norms based on the business customs of specific countries and regions.
-However, with the internationalization of securities markets, the trend over the last 40 years has been that operational rules must be standardized to make accounting information comparable worldwide.
-Consequently, the International Accounting Standards Board (IASB) has been struggling with the goal of establishing a "single set" of accounting standards to be used globally, but it is difficult to say that they have been successful.
+Accounting information, the language used to convey a company's performance to external stakeholders, is generated by applying a tool called "double-entry bookkeeping" according to rules known as "accounting standards."
+While the system of double-entry bookkeeping itself has long been a standardized tool worldwide, its operational rules originally developed independently as social norms based on the commercial customs of specific countries and regions.
+However, with the internationalization of securities markets, the trend over the past 40 years has been that operational rules must be standardized to make accounting information from around the world comparable.
+To this end, the International Accounting Standards Board (IASB) has been struggling with the goal of establishing a "single set" of accounting standards to be used worldwide, but it is difficult to say that they have been successful.

-*Affiliations and titles are as of the time of publication.
+*Affiliations and titles are those at the time of publication.